vitalets/checklist-model/readme.md

 * If you modify directly the value of the `checklist-model`, it is possible that the UI won't be updated.
 This is because this directive looks for the model in the parent, not in the current scope.
 Instead of doing `checklistModelList = []` it is better to do `checklistModelList.splice(0, checklistModelList.length)` or wrap it in another object.
 * If you're using `track by` you must specify the same thing for `checklist-value` too.
 See [#46](https://github.com/vitalets/checklist-model/issues/46).
+* If you're also using `ngModel`, please keep in mind that the state of the checkbok is initialized with the value from `checklistModel`, not with the one from `ngModel`.
+Afterwards the two will be kept in sync, but initially, these two can be conflicting, so only `checklistModel` is used.
+See the entire discussion at #104.

 Please, try out
 * live demo: http://vitalets.github.io/checklist-model